fmitchell/eternalistic.github.io/index.md

 ---
 layout: default
-title: Welcome
+title: front-end Web Developer specializing in Drupal
 published: true
 ---

 #Hi, I'm Jeremy Caldwell.
-##I'm a frontend web developer located in Spokane, WA.
+##I'm a front-end web developer located in Spokane, WA.

 I specialize in [Drupal](http://drupal.org) theming, site development, and design.
 If it's on the web I can help.